normal910/Whatsapp-Bot/README.md

 `pip install time`

-After extracting the ChromeDriver you must set Path on the 5th line of reply.py
+After extracting the ChromeDriver you must set Path in reply.py